PeopleMakeCulture/Fullstack-Notes/FS-Intro-to-Git.md

 1. Git Commands

-	git init 				// Creates a repository
+	- git init 				// Creates a repository
-	git clone <\path>		// First time pull to get a copy for your local workspace git pull				// Fetches from and integrate with another repository or a local branch git commit
+	- git clone <\path>		// First time pull to get a copy for your local workspace
+	- git pull				// Fetches from and merges to another repository or a local branch
+	- git commit
-	git push				// Updatez remote refs along with associated objects git remote				// ? what does this command do? git config
+	- git push				// Updatez remote refs along with associated objects
+	- git remote				// ? what does this command do?
+	- git config
-	git mv					// moves
+	- git mv				// moves
-	git add
+	- git add
 			-a 				// adds everything, including in parent directories
-			*				// adds everything in present working directory and below `git reset <commit>`
+			*				// adds everything in present working directory and below
+	- `git reset <commit>`
 			- hard
+			--soft			// [ex: `git reset --soft head~1`]
+	- git checkout			// allows you to switch between branches ; moves where the head points
+		- moving up
+			- ^	moves up one
+			- ^^  moves up two
+			- `~<num>` moves up num branches
+	- git checkout -b [newBranchName] //creates new branch and switches to it
-			--soft			// [ex: `git reset --soft head~1`] git checkout			// allows you to switch between branches git fetch 				// Download objects and refs from another repository
+	- git fetch 			// Download objects and refs from another repository
+	- git Branch 			// List, create, move around rbances -d 				// Deletes a local branch

 2. What is Git?
 	- A Distributed Version Control System (DVCS)